zjlywjh001/PhrackCTF-Platform-Personal/README.md

 1. Set mail server info in resources/spring-mail.xml because this platform using mail system to activate user.
 2. Set database information in system.properties
 3. Mail template in mail.properties
+4. Create a user and set column "role" to "admin" for setting a user as administrator.

 ## Docker
 The docker image for this project is available now.